 Based on “The Work That Reconnects” by Joanna Macy, Deep Ecology & Ecospirituality

 Wellbeing for adults.
 Tailored for carers, people who are isolated, at risk of mental health problems, and anyone in need of a break from busy lives.
-We know that the power of nature can transform your state of mind.
-Our Nature Nurture sessions will help to create a connection with the natural world through outdoor activities that stimulate, refresh and invigorate the senses.
+We know that contact with the natural world can transform your state of mind.
+These sessions will help to create a connection with the seasons through outdoor activities that stimulate, refresh and invigorate the senses.
 Building and cooking on a fire, identifying trees and wildlife, creating natural art, craft making, toolwork, shelter building, and being part of the ever changing and inspiring beauty of nature will give you new perspective.
-See the Wellbeing College to book Woodland Wellbeing or Lakeside Wellbeing sessions, or contact us to discuss / book your own event.
+See the Wellbeing College to book Woodland or Lakeside sessions, or contact us to discuss / book your own event.
 Woodland sessions are held in Greyfield Woods in High Littleton and Lakeside sessions at the Chew Valley Community farm (technically overlooking the lake rather than beside it).

 Woodland and Lakeside Mindfulness